Sichii/Chaos-Server/README.md

 ### Example file "stick.json"

-A basic stick item that gives 1 str
+A basic stick item that gives 1 str and 100% atk speed

 ```json
 {